WRL Globe Scout 65 and 680 Modifications

 When working 40 and higher, use the standard RF output port.

 When working 80 or 75, use the "doublet" port.

 When you work 160 meters, use the doublet port with the 680pF screwed into the empty regular RF output port.

 Correction For Oscillator Pulling

-Route this ground (bare buss wire at ground lug of driver capacitor) to the terminal strip ground where the driver bypass capacitor is grounded.
+Route the tuning capacitor ground ground wire (bare buss wire at ground lug of osc capacitor) to the terminal strip ground where the driver bypass capacitor is grounded.
 This is only a partial cure, but it is much better than doing nothing about pulling.